-Just about any manufactured item can be described as Functional Art; designed not only to do what it is supposed to do, but to look appealing also.
+Just about any manufactured item can be described as Functional Art.
+Designed not only to do what it is supposed to do, but to look appealing also.

-On moving to the US in 1979 I saw that framebuilders paid a great deal of attention to detail and finish of the product, because their customers were swayed by aesthetics as much as what was beneath the paint.
+On moving to the US in 1979 I saw that American framebuilders paid a great deal of attention to detail and paint finish of the product, because their customers were swayed by aesthetics as much as what was beneath the paint.

-However, aesthetics and function must go hand in hand; hence the term Functional Art.
-If someone made a musical instrument that looked beautiful but sounded awful; what use would it be apart from something to hang on the wall and look at?
-The beauty of a well crafted bicycle is in the way it rides and handles.
+However, aesthetics and function must go hand in hand, hence the term Functional Art.
+If someone made a musical instrument that looked beautiful but sounded awful, what use would it be apart from something to hang on the wall and look at?
+The beauty of a well-crafted bicycle is in the way it rides and handles.

-This is not a new notion; the Native American called this “Hand Magic.”
+This is not a new notion, the Native American called this “Hand Magic.”
 Nature bringing something into creation through the artist’s hands.
-When an ant colony builds an ant hill, is this any different from man building his cities and roadways; just on a different scale.
+When an ant colony builds an ant hill, is this any different from man building his cities and roadways?
+Just on a different scale.

 The Native American sees mankind as part of Nature, not separate from it.
 There is nothing in Nature that is not beautiful, the only ugliness is manmade.

 Man builds a barn in a field and paints it red.
 It is an eyesore, a blight on the environment.
-Given time the barn becomes derelict; Nature takes over and the barn becomes a thing of beauty.
-Photographers come to photograph it; artists come to capture it on canvas.
+Given time the barn becomes derelict.
+Nature takes over and the barn becomes a thing of beauty.
+Photographers come to photograph it, artists come to capture it on canvas.

-It was only towards the end of my framebuilding career in the early 1990s did I realize that all creativity or art comes from one source only; be it music, painting, or even bicycle frames.
+It was only towards the end of my framebuilding career in the early 1990s did I realize that all creativity or art comes from one source only, be it music, painting, or even bicycle frames.

-Bicycle frames are no longer hand built; they are designed and manufactured like everything else.
+You can still find handcrafted bicycle frames, but the majority are designed and manufactured like everything else.
 That is not to say they are inferior from a functional standpoint, they may even perform better.
 And as for aesthetics, well they are smooth and shiny, what more can you ask for, or expect.